French Resistance WWII Secret Landings in the Vaucluse

 Of the very many books I read while researching The Sea Garden, these are the ones I found most illuminating, and recommend without hesitation to anyone who would like to know more about the true stories that lie behind the fiction.

-Books on the Resistance movement in the Vaucluse with Amazon links in bold:
+Books on the Resistance Movement in the Vaucluse

 We Landed by Moonlight, Hugh Verity (revised edition, Crécy Publishing, 2000)